Adolph Lawrence

-Adolph Lawrence (March 24, 1969 – March 25, 2019) was a Liberian politician who was a member of the House of Representatives between 2012 and his death in 2019.
+Adolph Akwe Lawrence (March 24, 1966 – March 24, 2019) was a Liberian politician who was a member of the House of Representatives between 2012 and his death in 2019.
 Lawrence was killed in a motor accident.
 He was married to Grand Bassa County Senator Nyonblee Karnga-Lawrence.
 In the legislature, Lawerence represented the District 15 of Montserrado County.
-He was a member of the Congress for Democratic Change.
+He was elected as an independent in 2011.
+In 2017, he was elected with the Congress for Democratic Change.